-Negative:

-No detectable antibody; result does not exclude B. burgdorferi infection.
-An additional sample should be tested within 4-6 weeks if early infection is suspected (5).
+Negative: No detectable IgM antibody; result does not exclude B. burgdorferi infection.
+An additional sample should be tested within 4-6 weeks if early infection is suspected (8).

-Equivocal:

-Current recommendations state that equivocal results should be followed by supplemental Western Blot testing.
-(Western blot assays for antibodies to B. burgdorferi are supplemental rather than confirmatory because their specificity is less than optimal, particularly for detecting IgM.)
+Equivocal: Current recommendations state that equivocal results should be followed by supplemental Western Blot testing.
+(Western Blot assays for antibodies to B. burgdorferi are supplemental rather than confirmatory because their specificity is less than optimal, particularly for detecting IgM.)
 This equivocal result should be reported with results from Western Blot testing.
 Results should not be reported until the supplemental testing is completed.

-Positive:

-Antibody to B. burgdorferi presumptively detected.
+Positive: IgM antibody to B. burgdorferi presumptively detected.
 Per current recommendations, the result cannot be further interpreted without supplemental Western Blot testing.
 (Western Blot assays for antibodies to B. burgdorferi are supplemental rather than confirmatory because their specificity is less than optimal, particularly for detecting IgM.)
 Results should not be reported until the supplemental testing is completed.

-LIMITATIONS
+LIMITATION OF THE ASSAY

-- 1. Sera from patients with other spirochetal diseases (syphilis, yaws, pinta, leptospirosis, and relapsing fever), infectious mononucleosis, or systemic lupus erythematosus may give false positive results (6).
-In cases where false positive reactions are observed, extensive clinical epidemiologic and laboratory workups should be carried out to determine the specific diagnosis.
-False positive sera from syphilis patients can be distinguished from true B. burgdorferi disease positive sera by running an RPR or MHATP assay on such specimens (7). - 2.
-False negative results may be obtained if serum samples are drawn too early after onset of disease before antibody levels have reached significant levels (8).
-Also, early antibiotic therapy may abort an antibody response to the spirochete (9). - 3.
-All data should be interpreted in conjunction with clinical symptoms of disease, epidemiologic data, exposure in endemic areas, and results of other laboratory tests. - 4.
-Screening of the general population should not be performed.
+1. Sera from patients with other spirochetal diseases (syphilis, yaws, pinta, leptospirosis, and relapsing fever), and infectious mononucleosis may give false positive results (9, 10).
+In cases where false positive reactions are observed, extensive clinical epidemiological and laboratory workups should be carried out to determine the specific diagnosis.
+False positive sera from syphilis patients can be identified by running an RPR and a Treponemal antibody assay for syphilis antibody (11).
+True Lyme disease positive sera will be negative in these assays.

+2. False negative results may be obtained if serum samples are drawn too early after onset of disease before antibody levels have reached significant levels (12).
+Also, early antibiotic therapy may abort an antibody response to the spirochete (13).

+3. AH data should be interpreted in conjunction with clinical symptoms of disease, epidemiological data, exposure in endemic areas, and results of other laboratory tests.

+4. Rheumatoid factor may cause false positive results.

+5. Screening of the general population should not be performed.
 The positive predictive value depends on the pretest likelihood of infection.
-Testing should only be performed when clinical symptoms are present or exposure is suspected. - 5.
-The performance characteristics of the B. burgdorferi ELISA test are not established with samples from individuals vaccinated with B. burgdorferi antigens.
+Testing should only be performed when clinical symptoms are present or exposure is suspected.

+6. The performance characteristics of the Zeus B. burgdorferi IgM ELISA test are not established with samples from individuals vaccinated with B. burgdorferi antigens.